Parkland (film): Historical accuracy

 Historian Peter Ling awarded Parkland four out of five stars for enjoyment and three stars for historical accuracy.
 Reviewing the film, he praised its attempt to "capture the desperate efforts made to save Kennedy in the operating room."
 He told historyextra, "It shows that the head nurse, Doris Nelson (played by Marcia Gay Harden), had to take a piece of JFK's skull and some brain tissue from Mrs Kennedy [Jackie picked up a piece of her husband's skull at the scene], and that junior doctor, Jim Carrico (played by Zac Efron), had to be told to stop the frenetic but fruitless cardiac massage at one o'clock, when the team declared JFK dead."

-However, he claimed there may have been "suspect influences" on Abraham Zapruder's decision to hand over his film to Life magazine.
-He said, "Once copies have been given to the Secret Service and the FBI, Zapruder has to choose from many media outlets who want to buy the film.
-He chooses Life because he says he respects the publication, but the movie seems to hint that any suppression of the film's contents is in line with Zapruder's wishes, and not because of suspect influences at Life itself, whose managing director [C D Jackson] had CIA connections."
+In the same article, he indirectly acknowledges that the film steers clear of the conspiracy theories surrounding the assassination, along with their insinuations and speculations: "Once copies have been given to the Secret Service and the FBI, Zapruder has to choose from many media outlets who want to buy the film.
+He chooses Life because he says he respects the publication, but the movie seems to hint that any suppression of the film's contents is in line with Zapruder's wishes, and not because of suspect influences at Life itself, whose managing director [C. D. Jackson] had CIA connections."